rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 ## 1. User Personas

-# Persona 1: University student living alone - "Aki"
+### Persona 1: University student living alone - "Aki"

 Age: 22

-Occupation: 3rd year IT engineer student at an Centria UAS
+Occupation: 3rd-year IT engineer student at Centria UAS

 Place of residence: Finland

 Personality: Self-paced and thrifty, basically cooks his own meals every day

 Needs:

-Want to know recipes that are easy to make when I don't have much time

-I want recipes that use up all the ingredients (eco-friendly/saving money)
+Want to know recipes that are easy to make when I don't have much time I want recipes that use up all the ingredients (eco-friendly/saving money)

 Behavior: